Stock market today: Wall Street sinks as bank fears flare

 The Fed has jacked up rates at the fastest pace in decades to knock down high inflation.
 But it does that by slowing the economy, raising the risk of a recession and hurting prices for investments.

-The worry now is that even if no more banks topple, the industry's turmoil could cause banks to pull back on their lending.
+The worry now is that even if no more banks topple, the industry's turmoil could cause smaller and mid-sized banks to pull back on their lending.
 That in itself could act like rate hikes, which would further smother the economy.
 Many investors already believe a recession will hit later this year.

 A report on Thursday showed that the number of U.S. workers filing for unemployment last week accelerated a bit more than expected.
 The job market has remained largely resilient, and it’s one of the main pillars still propping up the slowing economy.
 A more comprehensive report on Friday will give the latest monthly update on the overall job market.